voltangle/MorsDuino/README.md

 # MorseDuino

 An Arduino Library for generating Morse code on LEDs.
-Every Arduino board is supported(library uses standart Wiring functions)
+Every Arduino board is supported(library uses standart Wiring functions).

+## What it can do

 ## Usage